bwplotka/w3-graph/README.md

 Author: [Bplotka](https://github.com/Bplotka).

-Currently, algorithm is able to distribute & render thousands of nodes in couple seconds.
+Currently, algorithm is able to distribute & render thousands of nodes in couple of seconds.

 The algorithm includes several steps:
 * _Parsing phase._ Parsing input in two .CSV to the js graph structure.